-There are essentially two factors that determine whether your offshoring adventure is successful or not – people and process.
-This article is the first article in a series on managing remote teams, sharing experiences in developing a process for remote collaboration.
-As people sit apart in (several) remote locations, extra attention must be paid to articulating how people work together.
+This article is the first article in a series on managing remote teams, which shares experiences in developing a process for remote collaboration.

-Why are some teams successful while others are less than stellar?
-Can teams use processes to do their work?
-How can managers help teams to become better?
-And do we need incentives to improve the quality of software?
 InfoQ did an interview with Simon Brown about sustainable competence for continuous improvement, balancing people and processes, and software quality and architecture.